Internet Cat Video Festival: Media

-The Festival uses the Twitter hashtag #catvidfest.
-The first nominations for #catvidfest closed July 30, 2012.
-Festival mastermind Katie Hill "watched every single [of the 10,000 submissions], eventually boiling them down into 65 minutes of concentrated kitty shenanigans".
-The final chosen videos were divided into CATegories like comedy, documentary, animated, foreign, etc. The "People's Choice" vote was open from August 6 – 12, 2012.
-This "Golden Kitty award", chosen by visitors to the Walker's Web site, went to Will Braden for his two-minute opus "Henri, Paw de Deux".
+The festival used the Twitter hashtag #catvidfest.
+The first nominations closed July 30, 2012.
+Katie Hill "watched every single [of the 10,000 submissions], eventually boiling them down into 65 minutes of concentrated kitty shenanigans".
+The final chosen videos were divided into categories such as comedy, documentary, animated, and foreign.
+The "People's Choice" vote was open from August 6-12, 2012.
+The Golden Kitty award, chosen by visitors to the Walker's web site, went to Will Braden for his two-minute short "Henri, Paw de Deux".